| Q. How much do your homes cost

 subcontractors and suppliers only six have been working with

+Brian for less than six years.
 Q. A friend of mine built a home only

 a few miles from where I want to build.
 His builder said